sai09kumar/AutomateCodeReviews/Lab1.md

 Setting up the lab and selecting the ``` US West (Oregon) us-west-2 region```

 ## Second step
-Navigating to AmazonCodeCommitrepository tab and checking java-web-app and making sure it has been committed to master branch.
+Navigating to AmazonCodeCommitrepository tab and checking java-web-app and making sure readme file has been committed to master branch. and in next step codeguru will analyze the code.

 ![Alt text](1.png)